dlwicksell/nodem/README.md

-In addition you will need to set a few environment variables, or set the appropriate configuration options in the call to the `open` API, in order for YottaDB/GT.M to find the Call-in table and the v4wNode.m M routine that it maps to.
+In addition you will need to set a few environment variables, or set the appropriate configuration options in the call to the `open` API, in order for YottaDB (or GT.M) to find the Call-in table and the `v4wNode.m` routine that it maps to.
 The Nodem package supplies a sample environment file, called environ.
 It has a commented out command to set $LD_LIBRARY_PATH to $gtm_dist, which you will need to uncomment if you need it.
-It is located in ~/nodem/resources and can be sourced into your working environment, either directly, or from your own environment scripts or profile/login script, e.g.
+It is located in `~/nodem/resources` and can be sourced into your working environment, either directly, or from your own environment scripts or profile/login script, e.g.